SpiffyLich/100-days-of-code/log.md

 **Thoughts:** I wish I had more than an hour sometimes to work on things... it feels like, at the rate I'm learning things, so little progress is being made.

 **Link to work:** Check out my progress so far! : https://codepen.io/SpiffyLich/full/rpYazz/

+### Day 7: January 8th, 2018

+**Today's Progress**: Added Social-media links to my work.
+Additionally, I managed to get a scroll-spy working for the webpage, so now users may click at the labels at the top of the page to access any portion.

+**Thoughts:** I wish I was able to work more quickly. the progress I'm making now feels so... minimal.
+I mean, I've only been dedicating around an hour each to to this project, but it annoyes me so much that I can't actually make decent progress...

+**Link to work:** Check out my progress so far! : https://codepen.io/SpiffyLich/full/rpYazz/